Mahmoud-Abdelhafez1/superstore-sales-analysis/README.md

 * Sales and profit performance
 * Product categories and sub-categories
-* Yearly sales trends
+* Yearly and monthly sales trends
 * Discounts and their relationship with profit
 * Shipping time
 * Sales and profit distributions
-* Correlations between important numerical variables
+* Correlations between numerical variables
+* Regional sales performance

-The project was built using Python and focuses on applying data analysis concepts to a realistic business dataset.
+The project focuses on applying data analysis concepts to a realistic business dataset and turning the data into meaningful insights.

 ## Tools & Technologies